xamarin/xamarin-forms-samples/UserInterface/FlexLayoutDemos/README.md

 ---
-name: FlexLayout Demos
+name: Xamarin.Forms - FlexLayout Demos
 description: This program demonstrates the FlexLayout introduced in Xamarin.Forms 3.0, and allows experimentating with it.
-This sample is described in more detail in the article The Xamarin.Forms FlexLayout.
+This sample is described in more...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: